-This is the Gear List my TGO Challenge.
+This is the Gear List for my TGO Challenge.
 I’ve also included my thoughts on how it performed and any changes I could make next time.
-Updated January 2021.
-Read about my walk here.
+You can read about my walk here.

 - Atompacks Prospector 60L 1050g

 - Sleeping Bag – PHD Hispar 400 K series -9 744g

 - Pump sack – Neoair 55g

 - Sleep Mat – Thermarest Neoair womens 350g

 - Socks – PHD Wafer Down K series 54g